Portfolio walkthrough

 A reviewer wants credible public evidence quickly.
 They need the map, the live examples, and the source trail without reading every repository.

-Repository READMEs, wiki pages, operating patterns, and capability indexes can all look like the same kind of proof unless the route names their role.
+Repository READMEs, wiki pages, governance guides, and capability indexes can all look like the same kind of proof unless the route names their role.

 Show where to click first for each reviewer need, what each source proves, and how the portfolio stays easy to evaluate.